montagdude/zoneminder-notifier/README.md

 * ZoneMinder with API version 2.0 enabled (tested with ZoneMinder 1.36.32)
 * Python 3 (tested with version 3.10.6)
 * Python modules: setuptools, requests, cv2, numpy, matplotlib
-* Mutt (for notifications by email)
+* Mutt (if you wish to send notifications via email)
+* Pushover account and api token (if you wish to send notifications via Pushover API)

 Installation
 ================================================================================
 An install script is provided.
 It is intended to be run as root or with sudo.
 It will install Python modules in a system Python site-packges directory, the config file in /etc, executables in /usr/bin, and object detection model data in /usr/share/zm-notifier.
+Most of this data is not tracked in the git repository due to size but is provided in the release tarballs.

 The install script also automatically installs, enables, and starts the systemd zm_notifier service.
 If your distro does not use systemd, you should comment out those lines in the install script and consult your distro's documentation for how to run the daemon automatically at startup.

 Usage
 ================================================================================